 While intraday data is often associated with short-term charts, intraday intervals often produce nice medium-term P&F charts.
 Of course, the definitions for short-term, medium-term, and long-term depend on your trading or investing style.
 Moving from a daily to a 60-minute interval and from a 1% box size to a .50% box size will reduce the time covered on the chart and increase sensitivity.
 In most cases, these charts will extend 3-9 months, which covers the medium-term timeframe for many traders.
 The P&F charts below show Urban Outfitters and VF Corp based on 60-minute data and .50% per box.

 While daily P&F charts are best suited for long-term analysis, intraday intervals are often needed to achieve a medium-term outlook.
 The next analytical step (short-term) would be to decrease the interval and box size even further.
 A 15-minute chart using a box size of .25% would cover around one month of data for many securities.
 Starting analysis with the longest look-back period allows chartists to define the bigger trend.
 Keep this in mind when moving to shorter periods.
 Trading results can be improved by looking for short-term bullish setups when the long-term trend is up.
 The settings shown above are meant as general guidelines.
-Chartists are invited to tweak these settings to find those that produce charts best suited for their analysis.
+Chartists should configure their own P&F charts to suit their investing style.